FireguiQueen/havard-cs50/week-00_scratch/02_simplifying_information.md

 ## 🖥️ Do computers receive raw data or processed data (information)?
 In short answer, **data**.
-But to fully understand why, we had better understand what's considered "data" for computers and what are bits.
+But to fully understand why, we had better understand what's considered "data" for computers and what bits are.

 ### 🧮 What is a bit?
 A **bit** is short for **binary digit**.